stoplightio/platform-docs/1.-quickstarts/share-documentation-quickstart.md

 ### Internal Documentation

-Set the project visibility as **Internal** to allow everybody logged in as a user of the workspace to view the project.
+Set the project visibility as **Internal** to allow *authenticated workspace members* to access the project.
 Projects with **Internal** visibility will not be accessible to unauthenticated users.

 ### Private Documentation